vapor/docs/4.0/docs/folder-structure.md

 The models folder is a great place to store your `Content` structs or Fluent `Model`s.

-#### app.swift

-This file contains the `app(_:)` function which creates a configured instance of your Vapor `Application`.
-This method is used by the `Run` target's `main.swift` file to create and run your application.
-This method is also used in tests to create an instance of your application for testing.

 #### configure.swift

 This file contains the `configure(_:)` function.
-This method is called by `app(_:)` to configure the newly created `Application`.
+This method is called by `main.swift` to configure the newly created `Application`.
 This is where you should register services like routes, databases, providers, and more.

 #### routes.swift

 This file contains the `routes(_:)` function.
 This method is called near the end of `configure(_:)` to register routes to your `Application`.

+### Run

+This is the main executable target, containing just the code needed to get your application up and running.

+#### main.swift

+This file creates and runs a configured instance of your Vapor `Application`.

 ## Tests